Patient Bill of Rights

-We view health care as a partnership between you and your caregivers.
+We view health care as a partnership between you and your health care team.
 We respect your rights, values, and dignity.
-Patients will receive safe, high quality medical care regardless of an individual’s race, color, national origin, religion, gender, age, sexual orientation, gender identity or expression, genetic information, veteran status, or disability.
-We ask that you recognize the responsibilities that come with being a patient, both for your own well-being and that of fellow patients and caregivers.
+You will receive safe, high-quality medical care regardless of your race, color, national origin, religion, gender, age, sexual orientation, gender identity or expression, genetic information, veteran status, or disability.
+In exchange, we ask that you recognize the responsibilities that come with being a patient, both for your own well-being, and that of your fellow patients and health care providers.

-You have the right to have your illness, treatment, pain, alternatives, and outcomes be explained in a manner you can understand.
-You have the right to interpretation services if needed.
+You have the right to have your illness, treatment, pain, alternatives, and outcomes explained in a way that you can understand.
+You have the right to an interpreter, if needed.

-You have the right to request that a family member, friend, and/or physician be notified that you are under the care of this facility.
+You have the right to request that a family member, friend, and/or physician be notified that you are under our care.

-You have the right to receive the visitors whom you designate, including, but not limited to, your spouse, a domestic partner (including a same sex domestic partner), another family member, or a friend.
-You also have the right to withdraw or deny their consent to visitation at any time.
+You have the right to receive any visitors whom you designate, including, but not limited to, your spouse, a domestic partner (including a same-sex domestic partner), another family member, or a friend.
+You also have the right to withdraw or deny your consent to visitation at any time.
 In the event you are unable to designate who can visit, the person you have designated as your “support person” can make that designation.
-Hospital visitation will not be limited or denied based on race, color, national origin, disability, religion, sex, sexual orientation, gender identity or expression.
-However, it may become clinically or otherwise reasonably necessary for a patient’s care, safety or well-being to impose restrictions on visitation.
-Reasons to limit visitation, if deemed necessary, may include but are not limited to:
+Hospital visitation will not be limited or denied based on race, color, national origin, disability, religion, sex, sexual orientation, gender identity, or expression.
+However, it may become clinically, or otherwise reasonably necessary, due to a patient’s care, safety, or well-being, to impose restrictions on visitation.
+Reasons to limit visitation, if deemed necessary, may include, but are not limited to:

-You have the right to be informed about transfers to another facility or organization and be provided complete explanation including alternatives to a transfer.
+You have the right to a complete explanation if you will be transferred to another facility or organization, including alternatives to the transfer.